redhat-scholars/istio-tutorial/readme.md

 example/recommendations                  v1              f072978d9cf6        8 minutes ago      438MB

 ```
-*Important:* back up one directory before applying the deployment yaml
+*Important:* back up one directory before applying the deployment yaml.
+We have a 2nd Deployment to manage the v2 version of recommendations.
 ```
 cd ..